astropy/astropy/docs/units/logarithmic_units.rst

      <Quantity 1.2399999999999978 mag>,
      <Quantity 1.639999999999997 mag>)

-In general, in division and multiplication, magnitudes are converted to corresponding quantities, since these processes work only for dimensionless magnitudes (otherwise, the physical unit would have to be raised to some power), and |quantity| objects, unlike logarithmic quantities, allow units like ``mag / d``.
+Here, one sees that the extinctions have been converted to quantities.
+This happens generally for division and multiplication, since these processes work only for dimensionless magnitudes (otherwise, the physical unit would have to be raised to some power), and |quantity| objects, unlike logarithmic quantities, allow units like ``mag / d``.

 Note that one can take the automatic unit conversion quite far (perhaps too far, but it is fun).
 For instance, suppose we also knew the absolute